sagemathinc/cocalc/notes/final_push.md

     t.p.ls(path:'salvus', hidden:true, cb:console.log)
     t.p.push_to_database(console.log)

    Write speed is slow.
 I'm trying this fork: npm install git://github.com/pooyasencha/helenus.git

    NOPE.

    Try Python's driver...
+NOPE.

+Look, write speed doesn't matter much for this, since it won't hold up anything the user is doing, and only ever happens once (and usually is fast).
+`

+[x] (0:30?) implement and test chunked *read* from database.

-[ ] (1:00?) snapshot
+[ ] (0:30?) implement and test rsync push.
-     INPUT: project_id, path
-     EFFECT:
-        - does above update to path
-        - makes a new snapshot of remote project (wherever it is) -- save everything except .sagemathcloud and .sage/gap and .forever
-        - if there were actual changes (!), writes them to db (worry about timeouts/size); make sure last change time is stored in db.
+[ ] (0:15?) if anything goes wrong pushing commits to db, then delete them all with that sha1.

---> [ ] (1:00?) push
+[ ] (0:05?) merge back to master

-     calls the get function above, then bup restore, then rsync's the result to username@host
+---

 [ ] (1:00?) browse functionality (in hub) -- just ensure there is an updated localcopy, then give back directory listing to project *owner* only.

-IDEA: If project grows beyond a certain size, refuse to make snapshots... and tell user.

 [ ] (1:00) I can't create new project on my local install; something wrong with PATH not having .sagemathcloud in it... (?)